orbital-state/kgr/README.md

 # kgr

-kgr (:KanGaRoo:) is declarative agnostic, logical and distributed Infrastructure as Code (IaC) manager and programming language.
+KanGaRoo is an IaC DSL: declarative, agnostic, logical and distributed.